usystems/webling-plugins/README.md

 [Webling](https://www.webling.ch) is a software for associations that perfectly matches individual requirements.
 Whether it is a sports club, umbrella organization or a non-profit association, the software adapts easily to their needs.

 Webling is extensible by plugins.
-This repo contains all resources around the development of webling plugins.
+This repo contains all resources around the development of Webling plugins.

 The Webling plugin system is not publically available yet.
 If you are interested in writing a plugin, contact us at [support@webling.ch](mailto:support@webling.ch?subject=[GitHub]%20Plugin%20Access)